SELECTION OF INVESTMENT MANAGERS

 Once a manager is brought on to our platform we receive constant feedback from the thousands of investors we reach out to on a monthly basis.
 This feedback is communicated to the managers to help improve their offering.
 In addition, we are constantly reviewing this information for any signal there could be potential issues with a manager.

-Investors should perform their own independent due diligence on a hedge fund before investing.
+Investors should perform their own independent due diligence on a hedge fund or private equity fund before investing.